Africa's Fashion Diaspora

 Black Designers: Leading New Fashion Models

 The Museum at FIT will host a conversation about influential Black American designers who are reshaping the fashion industry through new production networks, cultural narratives, and sustainability.
 Learn how these designers are building bridges between New York and global locales.
 The conversation will be moderated by MFIT associate curator Elizabeth Way.
-A book signing will follow the event.
+A book signing follwed the event.

 Nov